xiaqian1999/Content-Organizer/README.md

 #### localStorage & sessionStorage

 - Both are part of the Web Storage API, which allows web applications to store data in the browser
+- Important: localStorage trats everything as string, need to parseIne its value before using it as an integer.
 - Similarity between both
   - Data scoped to the origin (protocole, domain and port) of the page
   - Different origins can't access each other's localStorage